 js::Shape”.
 These are prefixed with

-Objects account for most memory,
+Object account for most memory, followed by strings.

 The “Total Count” column shows you the number of objects of each category that are currently allocated.

 The “Total Bytes” column shows you the number of bytes occupied by objects in each category, and that number as a percentage of the whole heap size for that tab.

 The screenshots in this section are taken from a snapshot of the monster example page.

 For example, in the screenshot above, you can see that: